 The Old Spaghetti Factory

-If you’re in the mood for something to eat, Gastown has a range of delicious options, but The Old Spaghetti Factory is somewhat of a Gastown icon.
-With delicious and affordable pasta dishes, it’s an obvious stop for a mid-day refuel.
+If you're in the mood for something to eat, Gastown has many delicious options, but The Old Spaghetti Factory is somewhat of a Gastown icon.
+With tasty and affordable pasta dishes, it's an obvious stop for a mid-day refuel.

 If you're a frequent traveller, you might be wondering, "Do I really need to see another city's Chinatown?"
 Well, in Vancouver, the answer is an absolute yes!

-Vancouver's Chinatown is the biggest in Canada and has even been declared a National Historic Site.
+Vancouver's Chinatown is the biggest in Canada and has even been declared a National Historic Site, making it one of the can't-miss places to visit in Vancouver!
 Established in the 1890s, walking through Chinatown, you'll encounter unique shops and the Dr. Sun Yat Sen Chinese Classical Garden.